-The Council's Working Party on Admission discussed the possible consequences of Soysal and other cases on the interpretation of the EC-Turkey association rules already in 2007.39 In October 2008, a few days before the hearing of the Soysal case before the Court, at a meeting of the Visa Working Party of the Council of Ministers, the Commission asked the delegations of the Member States to provide information on the date on which their authorities introduced a visa requirement for Turkish nationals.
-Apparently, the Commission wanted to be prepared in advance for a judgment that the standstill clause in Article 41 Protocol did not only apply to long stay visas, as the Court had ruled in Tüm and Darı, but for short stay visas too.
-At that meeting the French EU Presidency proposed that the Commission's question should be reduced to 'whether and when Member States had introduced a visa exemption for Turkish nationals coming to the Schengen area with a view to providing services'.40 The effect of the adoption of this suggestion was that the question whether or not other Turkish nationals, such as Turkish service recipients and self-employed persons needed a visa at the relevant date was left outside the scope of the enquiry.
+The Council's Working Party on Admission discussed the possible consequences of Soysal and other cases on the interpretation of the EC-Turkey association rules already in 2007.49 In October 2008, a few days before the hearing of the Soysal case before the Court, at a meeting of the Visa Working Party of the Council of Ministers, the Commission asked the delegations of the Member States to provide information on the date on which their authorities introduced a visa requirement for Turkish nationals.
+Apparently, the Commission wanted to be prepared in advance for a judgment that the standstill clause in Article 41 Protocol did not only apply to long stay visas, as the Court had ruled in Tüm and Dari, but for short stay visas too.
+At that meeting the French EU Presidency proposed that the Commission's question should be reduced to 'whether and when Member States had introduced a visa exemption for Turkish nationals coming to the Schengen area with a view to providing services'.
+50 The effect of the adoption of this suggestion was that the question whether or not other Turkish nationals, such as Turkish service recipients and self-employed persons needed a visa at the relevant date was left outside the scope of the enquiry.
+The question whether the French suggestion and the reaction of the Commission's compliance with it are legally correct probably will be answered by the Court in its judgment in the Demirkan case (see chapter 4).

 At a meeting of the Visa Working Party on 15 April 2009, less than two months after the judgment, the Commission presented a note entitled 'Guidelines on the movement across the external borders of Member States applying the Schengen acquis of Turkish nationals in order to provide services in a Member State'.
 The aim of the these guidelines was 'to provide clarifications regarding the short-stay visa obligations for Turkish nationals residing and exercising their activities in Turkey and wish to enter the territory of a Member State in order to provide services there'.
-41 The Commission explicitly stated that the guidelines are a provisional reaction to the Court ruling and do not prejudice a full analysis of the ruling in Soysal.
-'Nor do they give detailed consideration to the issue of travel in the context of the right of establishment or as a recipient of services.'
-The Commission is aware that the Soysal judgment may have consequences for the (exemption of) visa obligations of Turkish recipients of services.
-The guidelines were written on the basis of information provided by the Member States that was explicitly restricted to the visa obligations of Turkish service providers only.
+51 The Commission explicitly stated